bigcommerce/dev-docs/docs/api-docs/staging/staging-pro-overview.md

 ## Selected use cases

 StagingPro can help developers, designers, merchants, and other team members.
-Its applications are not limited to the following; consult [StagingPro's documentation](#resources) to learn how your can implement it to the benefit of your store or client.
+Its applications are not limited to the following; consult [StagingPro's documentation](#resources) to learn how you can implement it to benefit your store or client.

 ### Development